Today@Sam Article

 Due to concerns over COVID-19, the CDC has postponed the in-person portions of the fellowship until the summer of 2021.
 However, Brown will continue to collaborate with other ambassadors and CDC scientists to finalize teaching materials to be shared across the country over the next year.

-“I know these people are the best of their field and will help me gain workshop-group-1new perspectives by learning from other teachers.
+“I know these people are the best of their field and will help me gain new perspectives by learning from other teachers.
 We all bring our own hidden talents and knowledge of teaching to this fellowship and that will help us become better educators for the next generation,” Brown said.
 “Kids in South Dakota are taught differently than kids in Texas.
 Fellowships like this make a more robust program for Sam Houston State University and make more robust teachers across the United States.”

 Brown also mentioned that personal learning is important as a teacher of teachers.
 As one of the biggest programs in the state for teachers, the College of Education has a huge impact on future generations of education.